§2132. Refund of statutory impositions erroneously paid

 not qualify for a homestead or other exemption, the tax collector shall note and record the

-amount of the refund or repayment owed and shall have full responsibility to ensure that
+amount of the refund or repayment owed and shall have full responsibility to ensure that such

-due on any such refund or repayment.
+such refund or repayment.

 (3) If the claim is made in a political subdivision which has established an alternative